Jenny16x/TeamSix/README.md

 ## Project Overview

 ### Topic
-For this project, we will be creating a supervised machine learning model to take in MLB pitcher statistics to predict their expected salaries in the future.
+For this project, we created a supervised machine learning model to predict MLB pitcher salary based on their Earned Run Average (ERA).
 <br>

 ### Reasoning